 Students are able to study abroad in Germany, as long as they have completed a minimum of four semesters of German.
 The semester- or year-long IES Berlin program combines required language instruction with a range of general university courses at the Humboldt Universität and courses designed for exchange students.
 IES can provide laboratory space at the Technische Uni for science students, as well as studio space for art students.
 It also includes options for internships, which might be used to fulfill Tulane’s public service requirements.
 Students are housed with residents of Berlin.

-To review the offerings for study abroad, please visit the Office of Study Abroad website or search the available options to study in German by clicking here.
+To review the offerings for study abroad, please visit the Office of Study Abroad website or search the available options to study in German.
 For more information on the programs in Berlin or for questions regarding other possibilities for study in Germany, contact the German Department (Newcomb 305, 865-5276) or the Study Abroad Office (6901 Willow St., firstname.lastname@example.org, 865-5339).

 Study in Moscow or St. Petersburg!
 Our program actively encourages the qualified student of Russian to participate in summer and semester language study programs in Russia, and a number of our students have done so with great success.
 While Tulane does offer its own study abroad program in either Moscow or St. Petersburg Russia, the study abroad office and the Russian Department are happy to help the interested student work to go on alternative programs that may be better suited to a students' particular passion for Russia.

 A number of our students have seized the opportunity to study abroad.
 In fact, one of our Russian majors just spent the '10-'11 Academic Year in Vladimir, Russia.